You can get an unlimited data plan from £15/month, allowing you to download as much as you like. Compare the UK’s best unlimited data SIM cards.

 Always-On data

-Once the full-speed data allowance is used up, your download speeds will drop to a maximum of 384kbps between 8am and midnight each day (about 0.4Mbps).
+If the full-speed data allowance is used up, your download speeds will drop to a maximum of 384kbps between 8am and midnight each day (about 0.4Mbps).
 This is roughly equivalent to the speed of a basic 3G connection.
 It won’t stop you from browsing the internet or sending messages through WhatsApp.
-However, things like online video streaming are unlikely to work at this reduced speed.
+However, online video streaming is unlikely to work at this speed.

 Plan Data Monthly Cost